markgw/uh-nlp19/docs/day10/index.md

 ### Temporal information extraction

-Here we continue working on the Temporal Information Exctraction problem, which we started on day 8.
+Here we can continue working on the Temporal Information Exctraction problem, which we started on day 8.
 It is assumed that you finished Day 8 assignments and have implemented two time-expression annotators: regex-based and spaCy-based.